-Today, the English kitchen is very much the heart of the home and, wherever you live, you’ll find British cabinetmakers and companies offering a wide range of services and designs, locally and nationwide.
+Designing a kitchen from scratch?
+And in particular, creating a kitchen for a period home?
+The English kitchen is very much the heart of the home and, wherever you live, you’ll find British cabinetmakers and companies offering a wide range of services and designs, locally and nationwide.

 Buying bespoke is naturally the most expensive option, but in return you can expect impressive levels of service throughout all stages of the project.
 Opting for a company that offers a range of units customised to your requirements can help keep down costs, while off-the-peg solutions can be a budget-friendly option, although you will need to choose from the cabinetry ranges and finishes provided.

 In terms of style, a popular option for the period home is the simple Shaker kitchen as it can work in any setting and offers maximum versatility.
-Intricate raised and fielded panelled doors tend to be the domain of the Georgian or larger Victorian home – with double panels, pilasters and cornices also offering grand styling.
+Intricate raised and fielded panelled doors tend to be the domain of the Georgian or larger Victorian kitchen – with double panels, pilasters and cornices also offering grand styling.

 Soft, pared-back panels sum up restrained Edwardian utility, while the key to successfully incorporating more contemporary designs lies in simply ensuring the overall look still remains in keeping with your property.